 I then like to top the cake with some toasted coconut flakes, chopped pistachios and dried tropical fruit, for extra colour and contrasting texture.

+I hope you’ll love this Gluten-Free Vegan Tropical Carrot Cake!
 Looking for more yummy cakes?
 Check out my:

 - Red Velvet Cake